-Johnson State College (JSC) does not engage in unlawful discrimination based on race, color, creed, ancestry, ethnicity, national origin, place of birth, sex, sexual orientation, gender identity, disability, age, veteran status, marital status or any other status protected by law.
+The Vermont State Colleges ("VSC") and each member college, including Johnson State College (JSC), do not engage in unlawful discrimination based on race, color, creed, ancestry, ethnicity, national origin, place of birth, sex, sexual orientation, gender identity, disability, age, veteran status, marital status or any other status protected by law.
 Sexual harassment, racial harassment, and harassment of persons based upon other protected categories are forms of discrimination and will not be tolerated.
 Also, inappropriate sexual relationships between staff and students, although they may not rise to the level of sexual harassment, are prohibited.
-Further, JSC, in accordance with Vermont law, does not discriminate against any person on the basis of the person having a positive HIV-related blood test.
+Further, the VSC and each member College, in accordance with Vermont law, does not discriminate against any person on the basis of the person having a positive HIV-related blood test.